NonsinDev/snackstasy/Backend/README.md

 ## API Routes

-For detailed API documentation, visit the [Swagger UI](../swagger.html) HTML side in the route folder.
+For detailed API documentation, visit the Swagger UI under `localhost:5002/swagger` when the backend is running.